Golden Football Magazine

 Terry Bradshaw hands to Franco Harris.

 Mel Blount returned Fritsch's kickoff 27y to the 33.
 The Steelers stayed on the ground with four more runs.
-Harris found a hole at RT to the 40.
-Following a 2y gain by Bleier, Franco took it again for 5 and a 1st down at the 47.
-Then it was Bleier's turn to go wide, through a hole at LT 2y into Dallas territory.
+Harris found a hole at right tackle to the 40.
+Following a 2y gain by Bleier, Franco took it again for five and a 1st down at the 47.
+Then it was Bleier's turn to go wide, through a hole at left tackle 2y into Dallas territory.

 Bleier: The pattern at the beginning was that Franco would run one way and on the next play I'd run the same way.
 It wasn't something we had planned before the game.
 Bradshaw just didn't see the need to mix it up.

 Bradshaw threw his first pass, and what a completion it was.
 The high-arcing ball looked like it was sailing out of bounds.
-But Lynn Swann removed any doubts about how he would play as he ran down the right sideline and made a leaping acrobatic catch over CB Washington and somehow kept both feet in bounds before being tackled by - of all people - S Cliff Harris for a 32y gain to the 16.
+But Lynn Swann removed any doubts about how he would play as he ran down the right side and made a leaping acrobatic catch over CB Washington and somehow kept both feet in bounds before being tackled by—of all people —S Cliff Harris for a 32y gain to the 16.

 Bradshaw: At first it looked like a terrible play.
 The Dallas guy's all over Swannie.
 He's got him covered perfect.
 No way we're gonna complete that ball.